scottzockoll/CS-Senior-Project/ISSUES.md

 3. Current User is appended to the end of the datatable on the Admin Page.

 4. Users without feedback are not searchable on the Admin Page.

+5. Ratings do not show for searched users that were not loaded through getUsers()